aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - Log file progress
      - If **true** the plugin will write details of the image files to the ``ImageJ`` log.

+   * - Histogram bins
+     - The number of bins to use on the histograms.
+Set to zero to auto-scale the bin width.

 Analysis
 ~~~~~~~~